Cheongdam-dong 111

 Cheongdam-dong 111 (Korean: 청담동 111) is a reality show aired by South Korean television channel tvN between November 21, 2013 and January 9, 2014 about the daily life and inner workings of FNC Entertainment, a record label and talent agency.
-The title of the show reflects the agency's location in Cheongdam-dong, Gangnam-gu, Seoul.
+The title of the show reflects the agency's location in Cheongdam-dong, Gangnam District, Seoul.

 Story

 The show is based on the format of reality shows, however it is not completely live.
 Real events that previously happened at the agency are dramatized.
 Dialogues and characters, however, are real.